Web Application Security Testing

 Application Scanning tests your running web applications by sending requests, analyzing responses, and injecting payloads to detect vulnerabilities.
 Unlike static analysis, DAST testing works against the live application, catching issues that only manifest at runtime.

-Detectify’s scanner is purpose-built for modern web applications, including single-page applications (SPAs), JavaScript-heavy frontends, and applications behind authentication.
+Detectify’s scanner supports modern web applications, including single-page applications (SPAs), JavaScript-heavy frontends, and applications behind authentication.

 Key Capabilities